Two CSCS-based iteration methods for solving absolute value equations: Two CSCS-based iteration methods for AVEs

 Define

 and

 Then the nonlinear CSCS-like iterative scheme can be equivalently expressed as

-The Ostrowski theorem, i.e., Theorem 10.1.3 in \cite{JMOWC}, gives a local convergence theory about a one-step stationary nonlinear iteration.
-Based on this, Zhu and Zhang established the local convergence theory for the nonlinear CSCS-like iteration method in \cite{MZZGFZ1}.
-However, these convergence theory has a strict requirement that $f({\bm x}) = |{\bm x}| + {\bm b}$ is $\mathcal{F}$-differentiable at a point ${\bm x}^{*}\in\mathbb{D}$ such that $A{ \bm x}^{*} -|{\bm x}^{*}| = {\bm b}$.
+The Ostrowski theorem, i.e., Theorem 10.1.3 in \cite[pp. 300-301]{JMOWC}, provides a local convergence theory about a one-step stationary nonlinear iteration.
+Based on this item, Zhu and Zhang established the local convergence theory for the nonlinear CSCS-like iteration method in \cite{MZZGFZ1}.
+However, these convergence theory has a strict requirement that $f({\bm x}) = |{\bm x}| + {\bm b}$ is $\mathcal{F}$-differentiable at a point ${\bm x}^{*} \in\mathbb{D}$ (where we define $f: \mathbb{D}\subset \mathbb{C}^n \rightarrow \mathbb{C}^n $) such that $A{\bm x}^{*} -|{\bm x}^{*}| = {\bm b}$.
 Obviously, the absolute value function $|{\bm x}|$ is non-differentiable.

-Leveraging the smoothing approximate function introduced in \cite{LQYP}, we can establish the following local convergence theory for nonlinear CSCS-like iterative method.
-But firstly, we must review this smoothing approximation and its properties, which will be used in the next section.
+In order to remedy the difficulty, Zhu, Zhang and Liang \cite{MZZGFZ} attempt to introduce a smoothing approximation function \cite{LYPSO}